EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Determine which ECDH curve to use with Party V. If U previously received from Party V an error message to message_1 with diagnostic payload identifying an ECDH curve in ECDH-Curves_U, then U SHALL generate an ephemeral from that curve.
 Otherwise the first curve in ECDH-Curves_U MUST be used.
 The content of ECDH-Curves_U SHALL be fixed, and SHALL not be changed based on previous error messages.

-* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} and format the ephemeral public key E_U as a COSE_key as specified in {{cose_key}}.
+* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} and format the ephemeral public key E_U as a COSE_Key as specified in {{cose_key}}.
 Let X_U be the x-coordinate of the ephemeral public key.

 * Choose a session identifier S_U and store it for the length of the protocol.
 Party U needs to be able to retrieve the protocol state using the session identifier S_U and other information such as the 5-tuple.
 The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_U SHALL be different from the concurrently used session identifiers of that protocol.